How the reforms affect you

 To call themselves a financial adviser or financial planner (and other similar terms), existing providers must:

-- comply with the professional standards
+- comply with the professional standards, and

 - be authorised to give personal advice on relevant financial products to retail clients.